-There are many contractors out there and picking the right one can be the difference between a great experience and one that puts you off of investment properties or off of real estate transactions all together.
-These are some tips to keep in mind when you are researching a contractor to give you the best possible experience.
+There are many contractors out there and picking the right one can be the difference between a wonderful experience and one that turns you off to investment properties or real estate transactions altogether.
+These are some tips to keep in mind when you are looking for a contractor to give you the best possible experience.

 Be Clear And Be Explicit

-Like most things in life, good communication can be the key to a good experience with your contractor who's working on your house.
+Like most things in life, excellent communication can be the key to an enjoyable experience with your contractor who's working on your house.
 By making sure that you accurately convey what you want, you can avoid some headaches later when things you believe should be taken care of in fact are not.
 By getting a quote in writing with a complete description of the required job, you can also be sure of what you are paying for.

 Do Some Research

 This may seem like an obvious first step, but many people will simply pick the contractor that shows up first in the phone book or has the flashiest ad.
-Needless to say, that is no way to pick a contractor for your Richland WA real estate and some references or a check with the better business bureau can be great ways to get solid information on a contractor.
+Needless to say, that is no way to pick a contractor for your property, and some references or a check with the better business bureau can be great ways to get solid information on a contractor.